This post may contain affiliate links. Please see my disclosure policy for details.

 I saw one dog get a little scared to go through but, eventually, he made it with a little incentive of a doggy treat.

-It is recommend to keep dogs here on a lead at all times though to ensure that they are kept safe from the river.
+It is recommended to keep dogs here on a lead at all times though to ensure that they are kept safe from the river.

 Are there any other facilities there?